alexespencer/QuadCopter/README.md

 QuadCopter project.
 From scratch.
 MPU6050 as the IMU.
 20A ESCs (unbranded).
 2200kv motors.
 3 blade GWS props, HD8040 and HD8040Rs.

  With huge thanks to:
  -Jeff Rowberg for all his work on the MPU6050 sensor.
-Here is he license, the same applies to this code.
+Here is his license, the same applies to my code.
  ==========================================================

  I2Cdev device library code is placed under the MIT license